sagemath/trac_to_gh/Issue 2930.md

 # Issue 2930: CDF is slow, fix it.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2930

 Original creator: gfurnish